 Knowing who produced the information can help you understand why they produced it.
 Is it produced by a trusted organisation?
 What is it for?
 To inform you or to sell you something?

 Does it look professional?

 Check for spelling errors and make sure links work.

 Is it trying to sell you something?

-Some health information is designed to help you choose which treatment is right for you.
+Some health information can help you choose which treatment or medical device is right for you.
 This should give a balanced view of risks and benefits.
-If something is trying to sell you something, be more wary.
+If the information is all positive or seems to be trying to sell you something you should be more wary.

 Does it include sources or references?